What is lambda in Python

 Difference Between a Lambda Function and a Regular Function

-Before continuing looking at how we can use lambdas in our Python programs, it’s important to see how a regular Python function and a lambda relate to each other.
+Before continuing to look at how you can use lambdas in your Python programs, it’s important to see how a regular Python function and a lambda compare to each other.

 lambda x, y : x*y

-We can also write it as a regular function using the def keyword:
+You can also write this expression as a regular function using the def keyword:

 def multiply(x, y):